 Great!
 You have decided to create a non-profit.
 You have gone through the legal stuff and got your 501c.
 You know your mission and cause and even have created a brand.
 The next thing you need to do is create a digital or online presence.
 One of the key parts of that is creating your website.
 Yet creating a successful website requires a few key pieces.
 Here are the essential elements of a successful non-profit website.

 Now we are not going to break this down exactly the way you might think.
 We are not going to tell you what pages you need or how to organize your site.
 There are several ways to do that.
 More importantly, we are going to go over elements your site needs in order to tell your story and bring in donations.

 People do business with people, not products.
-Donations and champion causes really are no different.
-A part of your website needs to be dedicated not only to your cause but your story to the cause, connecting you, your organization and your cause together.
+Donations and championing causes really are no different.
+A part of your website needs to be dedicated not only to your cause but your story to the cause, connecting you, your organization, and your cause together.

 Your website is your central part of your digital presence.
 Yet your social media profile is the way many people stay quickly informed of happenings.
 They are the arms and legs of your digital presence, so you want to show those on your website.